angular/angular/aio/content/guide/event-binding.md

 1. Parent directives listen for the event by binding to this property and accessing the data through the `$event` object.

 Consider an `ItemDetailComponent` that presents item information and responds to user actions.
-Although the `ItemDetailComponent` has a delete button, it doesn't contain the functionality to delete the hero.
+Although the `ItemDetailComponent` has a delete button, it doesn't contain the functionality to display warning message.
-It can only raise an event reporting the user's delete request.
+It can raise an event reporting the deleted item.

 <code-example path="event-binding/src/app/item-detail/item-detail.component.html" header="src/app/item-detail/item-detail.component.html (template)" region="line-through"></code-example>